0dataloss/Rackspace-Playbooks/LAMP_LB_MEMCACHE/README.md

     repo file contains the necessary information for the authentication of rax.py

 - server_files
-    Template which will be copyed on the servers
+    Template which will be copied on the servers

 - sqlschema.sql
     The SQL shema for the Service Database